EENI Global Business School.

 1. Trade Agreements and Economic Institutions;

-1. No country in the region is a member of the Arab League, and therefore, they are not members of the Greater Arab Free-Trade Area (GAFTA);
+1. No country in the region is a member of the Arab League, and therefore, they are not members of the Greater Arab Free-Trade Area (GAFTA)

-2. Turkey belongs to the Euro-Mediterranean Partnership;
+2. Turkey belongs to the Euro-Mediterranean Partnership

-2. Free Trade Agreements between the Muslim Countries:
+2. Trade Agreements between the Muslim Countries:

-1. Turkey has a Free Trade Agreements with Morocco, Tunisia, Egypt, Jordan, Lebanon, Palestine, Albania, and Syria;
+1. Turkey has a Free Trade Agreements with Morocco, Tunisia, Egypt, Jordan, Lebanon, Palestine, Albania, and Syria

-2. Iran has a Free Trade Agreements with Algeria and Syria.
+2. Iran has a Free Trade Agreements with Algeria and Syria

 Economic Organizations related to the Central Eurasian Economic Area.